Journal of Theatre, Dance and Performance Training (TDPT), Routledge.

 TDPT is committed to fostering a culture of inclusion, respect and equality of opportunity for all.
 We will select candidates on the basis of merit, and ability and aspire to further diversifying our community.
 We particularly welcome and encourage applications from candidates who have historically been under-represented in our journal including, but not limited to: Black, Asian and ethnically diverse people; gender non-binary, transgender or gender fluid people; and people with disabilities.

-To apply please send a maximum one-page statement identifying how you see the journal’s approach to Peer Review developing over the next couple of years, plus an up-to-date CV.
-You may also want to include an assessment of your skills and interests along with a statement of what you would like to learn from working as an Associate Editor.
+To apply please send a maximum two-page statement identifying how you see the journal developing over the next five years, plus an up-to-date CV.
+You may also want to include an assessment of your skills and interests along with a statement of what you would like to learn from working as co-editor.
 These can be sent directly to Jonathan Pitches and Libby Worth (details below).